edoardoavenia/code-context-for-llm/README.md

 # XML Project Context Generator

 This tool converts a project's files and structure into a standardized XML format, providing complete codebase context for language models.
 The XML output supports a unified configuration for filtering both the directory structure and file content.
 It also supports an optional configuration file parameter.
+Recent improvements include a centralized logging setup, robust configuration validation (ensuring max_depth is never zero), optimized UTF‑8 verification with a single file read, and a per-branch file counter to avoid unnecessary exclusion of valid files.

 ## Requirements
 - Python 3.6+